 Some Vanderbilt research programs that should be of particular interest to underrepresented students include:

-Our Physics and Astronomy and Biomedical Engineering departments, the Vanderbilt Institute of Chemical Biology (VICB) and the Vanderbilt Institute of Nanoscale Science and Engineering (ViNSE) offer Research Experiences For Undergraduates (REU) funded by the National Science Foundation.
+Our Physics and Astronomy department, the Vanderbilt Institute of Chemical Biology (VICB) and the Vanderbilt Institute of Nanoscale Science and Engineering (ViNSE) offer Research Experiences For Undergraduates (REU) funded by the National Science Foundation.
 These programs provide opportunities for visiting students to work closely with faculty, post-doctoral student, and our graduate students on forefront research projects in those fields.
 The Physics & Astronomy program offers research opportunities in everything from astrophysics to particle and high-energy nuclear physics.
 The Biomedical Engineering program targets students majoring in a number of disciplines including Science Education, Biological Sciences, Computer Science, Graphics Arts, Physical Sciences, Engineering or Learning Sciences.
 VICB targets junior and senior chemistry, biochemistry and biology majors who have high potential to succeed in chemical biology research areas.
 The coordinators for all these programs are particularly interested in diversifying their fields and strongly encourage applications for underrepresented racial minorities and women.

 The Vanderbilt Undergraduate Summer Research Program (VUSRP) offers a ten-week summer research experience for up to 50 Vanderbilt undergraduates who express a serious interest in pursuing a Ph.D. and following a career in college or university teaching and research.
 The purpose of the program is to motivate and prepare students to make competitive applications to research doctoral programs, with a view toward completing the Ph.D. and going on to teach and conduct original research.
 Each student receives a $4000 stipend to support their living in Nashville during the summer months.
 A poster session, open to the Vanderbilt community, is held in the Fall featuring the work done by VUSRP participants.